Poker Tutorial

 ?

-Three cards dealt face-up and shared by all players.
-Betting starts with the first active player left of the button.
+Three face-up cards shared by all players.
+Betting starts left of the button.
 No pre-flop bet?
-You can now check.
+You may check.

 The flop defines your hand.
 Did you connect?
 Do you have a draw?
-Think about equity before betting.
+Calculate equity before betting.

 3